FOGProject/fog-docs/docs/getting_started/capture_an_image.md

 ## Prerequisites

-Before capturing the image, you need to make sure that the machine is
+Before capturing the image, you need to make sure that the machine is 'ready to image'.
-\'ready to image\'.
 For a Windows machine this typically means that you have done the following:

 -   Downloaded a Windows installer ISO that you copied onto DVD or USB